accarniel/FESTIval/README.md

 FESTIval is a framework, implemented as a PostgreSQL extension, for conducting experimental evaluations of spatial indices.
 The complete documentation of FESTIval is available [here](https://github.com/accarniel/FESTIval/wiki).

 FESTIval is publicly available here (FESTIval-v1.1 in its release page).
-The master repository corresponds to the Latest development snapshot of FESTIval.
+The master repository corresponds to the _latest development snapshot_ of FESTIval.
 Feel free to see how FESTIval is useful by accessing the [publications employing FESTIval](https://accarniel.github.io/FESTIval/publications/).

 FESTIval is deeply described in: